 If your kids and family have access to a microwave, you can pack just about any leftover that can then be heated.

 What about Snack Foods?

 I have yet to meet a child that doesn’t love Lunch-ables.
-But these aren’t the healthiest option as they are highly processed and can contain lots of hidden sugar and preservatives, so should especially be avoided if your family are looking to lose weight in any way.
+But these aren’t the healthiest option as they are highly processed and can contain lots of hidden sugar and preservatives.
+And should especially be avoided if your family are looking to lose weight in any way.

 You can make your own snack foods for lunch.
 Add some fresh raw veggies like sliced cucumber, cherry tomatoes, and baby carrots.
 Throw in some fresh or dried fruit and you have a delicious, healthy, homemade version.
 Homemade popcorn or trail mix can be a great addition to a lunch box as well.

 Bento is a traditional way for the Japanese to pack meals they can take with them to work or school.
 They often consist of rice, fish or meat, and cooked or pickled vegetables.
 Japanese parents can get very creative with Bento boxes, often turning it into a competition with other parents.
 But you don’t have to go to those extreme lengths of cutting food items into perfect shapes and caricatures like the Instagrammer below.